 In addition, research shows that patients choose private caregivers to receive a high quality of care.
 Therefore, it is concerning that the Vietnamese healthcare environment is inadequate in giving patients the care they pay for.
 Nguyen, et al. suggest that healthcare in Vietnam would benefit from a review by a health authority to ensure the quality of care regarding differences in public and private hospitals in Vietnam.
 Patient safety is an important task in nursing that contributes to health and well-being .
 Health professionals have the opportunity to improve patients' healthcare environment by providing fresh air and bedside lamps, allowing patients to regulate the temperature, and using curtain, drapes, and doors for increased privacy and integrity to improve the quality of care [20,21].
 In summary, the present study shows that the care environment for critically ill patients requires improvement to stimulate recovery and well-being [19,22].

 A limitation of this study was the small sample size due to limited time (six days) for data collection (observations = 652, field notes = nine A4 pages).
 The reason was limited timetable due to content of courses within nursing programme (structure to conduct a bachelor thesis) as well as students possibility to study nursing abroad.
-Moreover, this study was conducted at one emergency department (emergency ward and ICU) at one hospital in one country, which limits the ability to generalize the results to other specialties, departments, and hospitals.
+Moreover, this study was conducted at one emergency department (emergency ward and ICU) at one private teaching hospital in one country, which limits the ability to generalize the results to other specialties, departments, and hospitals.
 However, the study used a well-established protocol to measure staff and patient environment calibration, the toolkit ASPECT , which contributes to the validity and reliability of the study.
 Moreover, the credibility of the study is satisfactory because different data collection methods were used (so-called triangulation) to gain a broader understanding of the care environment.
 The field notes collected during the study represented reflections on the observations, enabling a more comprehensive understanding of the observations.
 The field notes were analysed using a well-known content analysis method .
 In Addition, Swedish rules and guidelines [17,18] support student's thesis, even when data collection is performed in another country IF no negative effects for the participants is shown.
-Moreover, countries have different social structures and education and healthcare systems, which must be taken into consideration with regard to the transferability of the current study.
+Moreover, countries as Sweden and Vietnam have different social structures and education and healthcare systems, which must be taken into consideration with regard to the transferability of the current study.
 Further studies are needed to develop knowledge regarding the care environment to improve the quality of care within hospital settings.

 This study generates knowledge regarding the care environment for critically ill patients.
 Nurses have an important role in increasing well-being and recovery by improving patient safety, and a healthy environment is a significant part of this improvement.
 Patients need less crowded caring environments for improved health and well-being.
 This includes clean rooms, beds that are curtained and not shared, and low talking and music to decrease strong and/or sudden sounds.
 These are inexpensive interventions and improvements.
 Increased awareness is also needed among caregivers and decision makers regarding the significance of a healthy care environment to improve the quality of care.
 A healthy care environment involves improvements to hospitals such as uncrowded rooms without unpleasant odours that are clean and have a comfortable temperature as well as water and meal services.
 Future research could consider nurses' experiences regarding adaptations of a healthy care environment within the framework of hospitals' limited resources.